Ritik650/Ai_Ninjas/README.md

 ---

 ## 📜 **License**
-This project is licensed under the Apache 2.0 License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ---